poiyomi/PoiyomiDocs/changelog/2025-07-20-poiyomi-toon-9.2.67-changelog.md

 ### Changes
 - Updated to support the full release of VRC Light Volumes v2.0.0.
 - Added Exposure Occlusion to Reflections & Specular and Clear Coat.
+- Cam Z Offset in Outlines was overhauled into `Outline Z Offset`, allowing greater control over the clipping of Outlines in certain areas.
+  - The equation used to set the Cam Z Offset has changed with this introduction. **This is a breaking change!**